 I Love My Son, But I'm Not Sure The Feeling Is Mutual

 We all have those moments, during different stages of our child's lives, when we feel like maybe our child doesn't love us.
-In the case of younger children, sometimes they generally prefer one parent over the other for a little while.
+With younger children, sometimes they generally prefer one parent over the other, at least for a little while.
 It can be heartbreaking, but there's nothing you can do other than weather the storm and wait for the phase to be over.
-Sometimes, it can last years, but eventually, the child will come around to realizing that both of his parents love him just as much as he loves them.
+Sometimes, it can last years.
+Eventually, the child will come around to realizing that both parents love the child just as much as the child loves them.

-Some mothers feel like this is proof that they are "bad" at being a mother if their child doesn't even want to be with them, but that's not true at all.
-Sometimes children gravitate toward the more "fun" parent, the one who doesn't discipline them as much, even though they need to be disciplined.
-Sometimes, though, they don't even have a reason.
+Even though it's temporary, the parent who isn't preferred may worry about their parenting.
+If you're in this position, it's important to know that it doesn't mean you're a bad parent.
+Sometimes children gravitate toward the more "fun" parent or the one who doesn't discipline them as much, even though they need to be disciplined.
+At other times, children don't have a strong reason for their preference.
 Maybe they just like Daddy's scent or the way Mommy reads a book.
-Children are fickle, and while it's easy to read into their actions and motives, parents should refrain from doing so because chances are, there's not much more to it than that.
+Children are fickle and, while it's easy to wonder about their actions and motives, parents should refrain from doing so in this case.

 It's Only Temporary